Triggers

 | Called from | Deal update server actions |

-The UI uses a cascading picker: first select a pipeline, then select a stage within that pipeline.
+The UI uses a two-tier picker: first select a pipeline (or "Any Pipeline"), then select a stage within that pipeline (or "Any Stage").

 Example use case: When a deal moves to the "Proposal Sent" stage → add the "Proposal Sent" tag.